 We pack anything nonperishable in plastic bins, which most young people have from moving.
 We pack our clothes and any toiletries in backpacks, which most people still have from college or even high school.
 Yes, I still had a high school backpack lying around – Jansports really are indestructible!

 Besides the tent, which we got for free from my Dad, the only other big necessities are a stove, which you may not even need, camp chairs (you can get cheap camp chairs for $10, so it’s not really a splurge), and food.
 By the way: camp chairs are a necessity.
 As someone who enjoys camping, not having your own place to sit (the sticky, hot, sometimes crusted in unidentifiable substances picnic table does not count) is hellish when all you’ve been doing all morning is hiking.
 You will want a camp chair to plop down in and relax, trust me!
+If you are planning on driving around the country allot, a car that is very fuel efficient is a must (for example a Fiat 500L) this will save you money on each of your journeys that you make.
+Budget, quality insurance is also a good way to save money on the trip too, therefore I would suggest that you take a look at One Sure Insurance as they offer a range of options and prices to suit your trip!

 The Cost Breakdown